 - Green roof

-Water presence sensors have been installed in high water usage areas to quickly detect leaks and reduce water usage.
-Motion and presence sensor faucets are being utilized in new or renovated spaces.
+Water-presence sensors have been installed in high-use areas to quickly detect leaks and reduce water usage.
+Motion and presence sensor faucets are installed in new or renovated spaces.

-Incyte’s focus on waste reduction works to utilize “landfill free” practices where available.
-See below for additional information:
+Incyte’s focus on waste reduction works to utilize “landfill-free” practices where available.

-Non-Hazardous Waste: All of the non-hazardous waste from our lab building in Wilmington, DE is sent to a “landfill free” waste and recycle company where non-recyclable waste is then converted into energy at an eco-friendly facility.
-We are in the process of making our entire Incyte Corporate Headquarters in Wilmington, DE 100% landfill-free, and we expect that to occur this year.
+Non-Hazardous Waste: All of the non-hazardous waste from U.S. headquarters in Wilmington, Delaware, is sent to a “landfill-free” waste and recycle company where it is converted into energy at an eco-friendly facility.

-Hazardous Waste: We manage all hazardous waste at Incyte Corporate Headquarters in Wilmington, DE in compliance with EPA regulations.
-All hazardous waste is recycled, reused, fuel-blended or disposed of at an EPA approved disposal facility.
-In recent years, over 90% of Incyte’s hazardous waste has been fuel blended for energy recovery.
+Hazardous Waste: We manage all hazardous waste at Incyte Corporate Headquarters in Wilmington, Delaware, in compliance with EPA regulations.
+All hazardous waste is recycled, reused, fuel-blended or disposed of at an EPA-approved disposal facility.
+In recent years, over 95% of Incyte’s hazardous waste has been fuel-blended for energy recovery.

-Incyte’s EHS Team works closely with our hazardous waste vendor and our researchers to identify waste minimization and pollution prevention efforts at our research laboratory facilities including the Incyte Research Institute, in particular.
+Incyte’s EHS Team works closely with our hazardous waste vendor and our researchers to identify waste-minimization and pollution-prevention efforts at our research laboratory facilities, including the Incyte Research Institute.
 These initiatives allow our Hazardous Waste Team to safely divert materials for recycling, recovery or reuse.
-We encourage researchers to work with the EHS team to identify additional opportunities to reduce our waste and improve our environmental stewardship goals.
+We encourage researchers to work with the EHS team to identify additional opportunities to improve our environmental goals.